ebayazitoglu/test-technical-assessments/README.md

+Added my read me to the SwiftAutomation read me

 # Test Technical Assessments

 This repository contains a sample mobile application implemented for both iOS and Android platforms.
 It demonstrates various UI components and serves as a foundation for testing various UI components and scenarios.